Visit and contact alumni out in the workplace --see the Alumni Profiles page.

 Environmental and Natural Resource Economics

 The Environmental and Natural Resource Economics option prepares students to assist in public and private decisions about environmental and natural resource issues.
 Population and income growth are increasing the pressure on our resources, making allocation, management, and protection decisions among our top priorities.
-Water quality and supply, land use, climate change, pesticide policy, recycling, waste disposal, and marine fisheries management are some of the issues studied.
+Water quality and supply, land use, climate change, energy use, pesticide policy, recycling, waste disposal, and marine fisheries management are some of the issues studied.
 Students learn to apply decision making tools such as benefit-cost, risk-benefit, and cost-effectiveness analysis.
-This training prepares students for careers in research, planning, education, and administration with federal, state, or community governments, as well as in private businesses that provide services in various environmental resource areas.
+This training prepares students for careers in research, planning, education, and administration with federal, state, or community governments, as well as in private businesses that provide services in various sustainability, environmental and natural resource areas.

 The Managerial Economics option concentrates on the application of economic principles to business decision-making.
 Students develop expertise in accounting, finance, business strategies, and market demand analysis.
 Microeconomic models and case studies are used to demonstrate how individuals can make wise choices to operate effectively within a complex economy of millions of businesses linked by thousands of markets.
 Career opportunities include research, planning, marketing, and managerial positions in a wide range of firms and governmental agencies, particularly in food and natural resource related industries.
 Recent graduates hold positions in food industry management, environmental consulting, energy demand analysis, market research, financial analysis, and strategic planning.